egibusra/personal-porfolio/README.md

 # about-me
 Hi there!
-I'm a 9th grade student from Çanakkale/Türkiye.
+I'm a 10th grade student from Çanakkale/Türkiye.
-I am passionate abaut coding , chemistry, and science in general.
+I am passionate abaut coding , chemistry and science in general.
 I am currently focused on improving my software skills, learning English and preparing for my academic future.

 ## Goals
 -Study Software Engineering or Bioengineering at a top university (lite MIT)